Warm bulbs, cool bulbs & everything in between…

 BTW, I will NEVER put a bulb higher than 3500 in my own home…just sayin.

-WARM PAINT COLOURS & 3300-4200K BULBS
+WARM PAINT COLORS & 3300-4200K BULBS

 See this GORGEOUS laundry room makeover HERE

-Because of this, even a bulb that’s not cold, but not overly warm either, can make colours SEEM a bit off.
+Because of this, even a bulb that’s not cold, but not overly warm either, can make colors SEEM a bit off.
 This could just be because the temperature of the light isn’t as familiar.

 Sherwin Williams Big Chill

-COOL PAINT COLOURS & 3300K-4200K BULBS
+COOL PAINT COLORS & 3300K-4200K BULBS

 Sherwin Williams Pure White

-Funny enough, they (you know, ‘they’) say that the BEST light for paint colours to look their most true is 5000-6000K with a CRI of 100.
+Funny enough, they (you know, ‘they’) say that the BEST light for paint colors to look their most true is 5000-6000K with a CRI of 100.
 Okay, I get the 100 CRI bit (it’s slightly excessive, but so is my wine consumption, so who am I to judge)…

 …but 5000-6000K?
 Do you have ANY IDEA HOW FREAKIN’ COLD THAT IS?

-If you’re MORE concerned with how your paint colour looks (and less with the visual temperature of the room), and enjoy a mix of warm and cool tones, you might choose bulbs approx. 3500-4000K.
+If you’re MORE concerned with how your paint color looks (and less with the visual temperature of the room), and enjoy a mix of warm and cool tones, you might choose bulbs approx. 3500-4000K.
 This range could offer a more balanced light (erring on the slightly warm side at 3500).

 Sherwin Williams Repose Gray and Pure White